-- exotic because no movement of cars/ no rush 3 marks
+exotic because no movement of cars/ no rushmachines not working 3 marks

-c) - machines not working

-•) - complete silence- strange and exotic
+c) - - - complete silence- strange and exotic

 - everyone will be united

-d) - by describing a dearth of noble natures 3 marks
+.1\ - by describing a dearth of noble natures 3 marks

-u) - - O'er darkened ways cause unhappiness all around
+d) - - O'er darkened ways cause unhappiness all around

-2) - was brought by Diwan from People's Park in Chennai 3 marks
+- was brought by Diwan from People's Park in Chennai 3 marks

-e) - - - released near the king's camp near the forest.
+e) - - released near the king's camp near the forest.

 £ -she was upset that Roger Skunk had no friends 3 marks

-f) - - - mother had hit wizard.
+f) - - mother had hit wizard.

 - had met Danny Casey at the arcade 3 marks

 - described him

 - said he had gentle green eyes, not very tall

-- asked for autograph, neither had paper or pen
+a) - asked for autograph, neither had paper or pen

-- a) - - talked a bit about clothes
+- (a) - - talked a bit about clothes

 - seemed lonely

 - was going to meet him next week

 (at least two of the given points)

-No, YMCA pool not safe - 3 marks
+- - No, YMCA pool not safe - 3 marks

-- wasn't happy J 11141 K5
+- wasn't happy

-Douglas pushed into the deep end by a big bully
+- Douglas pushed into the deep end by a big bully

-Douglas pushed into the deep end by a big burry Almost drowned

-b )
+- Almost drowned

 b) Yes, YMCA pool was safe -

 - pool was safe

 - boy pushed him

 - act was dangerous

-- - What - wars against the environment 3 marks

-- Who wages them - human beings, (politicians, hunters)

-c) - results in - destruction of the environment

-- - as a joy forever 3 marks

-1) - its loveliness never fades into nothingness

-d) - beauty keeps on growing with time

 -

+- - - What - wars against the environment 3 marks

+c) - Who wages them - human beings, (politicians, hunters)

+- results in - destruction of the environment

+2 1

+- - - as a joy forever 3 marks

+d) - its loveliness never fades into nothingness

+- beauty keeps on growing with time

+1 if the meal times is the boundmedth times.
+This will be the meal.
+2 mag-1

 - - if the real tiger is the hundredth tiger - king misses the mark 3 marks

-、 、 1 - this fact hidden from King.
+e) - this fact hidden from King.

-e) 1 - tiger killed by the hunters
+- tiger killed by the hunters

 - if wooden tiger considered as hundredth tiger - it caused the death of the

-king

-- they stare at him 3 marks
++ - king they store at him 3 marks

-f) - feel afraid of him e marmo
+- f) they stare at himfeel afraid of him 3 marks

-1) - pity him
+f)

-1 - because she believed the whole neighbourhood would get to know of it from 3 marks
+1 - pity him because she believed the whole neighbourhood would get to know of it from 3 marks

-1 Jansie o mai no
+- because she believed the whole neighbourhood would get to know of it from Jansie 3 marks

-a) - there would be a row if her father got to know about it
+3) - there would be a row if her father got to know about it

-- - (a) - it was meant to be only between Geoff and Sophie
+] - a) - it was meant to be only between Geoff and Sophie

-1 (at least 2 of the above points must be included)

-(at least $\Delta$ of the above points must be included)

-- when feet hit the bottom, planned to make a big jump, come to the 3 marks
+(at least 2 of the above points must be included) when feet hit the bottom, planned to make a big jump, come to the 3 marks

+- b) surface like a cork 3 marks

+· Suitace fine a coin